KrofDrakula/microdata-tool/README.md

 -- file schemas-stub.js added.
 File contains the part of code for adding new classes/properties to schemas.js.
 For adding new classes/properties: open schemas-stub.js, copy and edit code, add the code to schemas.js, like it done there.

+-- [Go to this page and drop the given link to your bookmarks](http://jsfiddle.net/chilly_bang/mf3xt/embedded/result/) This bookmarklet works with updated and enriched schemas.js and jquery.microdata.js and is based on this one from [@peterhost](https://gist.github.com/1397528).